Ratstail91/Toy/c-api/toy_parser_h.md

 # toy_parser.h

-This header defines the structure `Toy_Parser` which, after being initialized with a `Toy_Lexer` produces a series of abstract syntax trees to be passed to the `Toy_Compiler`.
+This header defines the parser structure which, after being initialized with a lexer produces a series of abstract syntax trees to be passed to the compiler.
 The following is a utility function provided by [repl_tools.h](repl_tools_h.md), demonstrating how to use the parser.

 ```c
 //generate bytecode from a given string